0xphen/arb-solver/README.md

 ```bash
 cargo run --release -p executor -- csv edges.csv
 ```

-⚠️ Important: Running the executor in CSV mode requires that [`Config.toml`](crates/executor/Config.toml) is properly configured, as this file controls how the executor processes the CSV input.
+ ⚠️ Important: The [`Config.toml`](crates/executor/Config.toml) file configures various aspects of the executor system, including the searcher, writer, simulator, producer, and executor.
+It controls batch sizes, processing intervals, backpressure behavior, and simulation parameters, making it the central configuration for the system in all modes—including CSV input and simulation.